codesnail/BehavioralCloning/README.md

 #### 3. Model parameter tuning

-The model used the Adam Optimizer, so the learning rate was not tuned manually (model.py line 141).
+The model used the Adam Optimizer, so the learning rate was not tuned manually.

 ### 4. Training Strategy

 Initially I recorded a couple of continuous driving laps using the arrow keys.
 I split this data into 80/20 for training/validation.
 I used random shuffling.
 Although I got decent validation loss, the car in autonomous mode kept veering off road at different points.
+At this point, looking at the previous histogram of steering angles gives us a clue.
+Although we balanced right steering angles to match with left ones, the angles are not normally distributed and so the MSE based error optimization is not being effective.
+What really happened was that the training lap used abrupt steering.
+This introduced large variances in training data and as a result the network can't learn the subtle steering angles that are needed to keep the car on track.
+This is indicative of the importance of data collection process, and an example of how errors and noise can be introduced due to issues in that process.

-Then I took a different approach.
-What I did was stopped the car at various points on the track, specifically set an appropriate steering angle with mouse for that location and pose of the car on the track, and recorded a quick shot of the pose by starting and stopping recording immediately.
+To handle this, I had to tweak my data collection process.
+What I did was stopped the car at various points on the track, specifically set an appropriate steering angle with mouse (keyboard doesn't allow that precision) for that location and pose of the car on the track, and recorded a quick shot of the pose by starting and stopping recording immediately.
 Little issues like using keyboard vs mouse control was important for this training data, because each behaves differently enough to make a difference in recording the correct training labels.
 I took these snapshots in the middle of the road, as well as on the side lanes (to train for recovery).
 In some places, I drove the car at a very low speed and recorded a short window.
 I did this while driving straight in the center, as well as during recovery from side lines.
 I recorded about 3000 center camera images in this fashion.
 Then I further augmented this data set using horizontal reflection to balance turning angles, as the track is mostly turning left.
 Here is a histogram showing the final distribution of steering angles in the training data:

 ![alt text][image1.5]

-The data still has many more straight (zero steering angle) and slight left steering.
-That's because the track is mostly left or straight.
-Nevertheless, it is normally distributed around the mean.
-The model trained on this data had a pretty decent validation loss, and did pretty well even when trained for only 2 epochs, as can be seen below:
+The data still has many more straight (zero steering angles), but it is normally distributed and smoother than the original one.
+The model trained on this data had a very decent validation loss, and did pretty well even when trained for only 2 epochs, as can be seen below:

 ```
 Train on 2972 samples, validate on 744 samples
 Epoch 1/2